Mishalzeera/goat-and-daisy-antiques/SITE_WALKTHROUGH.md

 - Task Manager and All Registered Customers are under General Staff Permissions so they are shared by all employees.

-- Task Manager is a basic todo app that can be overseen by admin.
+- Task Manager is a basic todo app that can be overseen and contributed to by admin.

 - All Registered Customers is CRUD management for the Customer objects.

-- Important: Sign out!
+- **Important**: Sign out!

 ## Workshop Staff